mbientlab/MetaWear-SDK-Cpp/README.md

 ### Requirements
 - [MetaWear board](https://mbientlab.com/store/)
-- A linux/mac machine with Bluetooth 4.0 or Bluetooth 5.0
+- A linux/mac/windows machine with Bluetooth 4.0 or Bluetooth 5.0
-- We are no longer supporting Windows
+- Our tutorials will mostly reflect usage on ios and linux (see our SDKs)
+- Can work on macOS/iOS/OSX/tvOS (you may need to do some additional dev yourself)
+- Can work on Windows (you will need to do some additional dev yourself)

 ### License
 See the [License](https://github.com/mbientlab/MetaWear-SDK-Cpp/blob/master/LICENSE.md).